nadimnesar/nadimnesar/README.md

 </h2>

 ### 👨‍💻 About Me
 I’m Nesar Ahmed, known online as nadimnesar.
-I work as an Associate Software Engineerat Exabyting, where I collaborate with bKash-RE in the Savings Project.
+I work as an Associate Software Engineer at Exabyting, where I collaborate with bKash-RE in the Savings Project.
 I hold a B.Sc. in Computer Science & Engineering from DIU and I’m passionate about problem-solving, system design, and backend development.

 Beyond coding, I'm a movie enthusiast and love to travel whenever I get the chance! 🚀